SandyeepSharma/visualization/README.md

 4) Data used for comparing codes
 5) shape file used for visualizing data on map

-It is a recreated project from python to R, from Roshan Sharma's project updated on Kaggle.
+It is a recreated project from python to R.

 Thanks